 Watch your children around water.
 Children should remain under close supervision at all times.

 Children should wear personal flotation devices when playing in or near water.
+Find more water safety tips and checklists on the Safe Kids website.

 Be sure your boat is properly registered and equipped with safety devices.